cAndCwithStickyE, 2023-03-16, 22:40:38

 The final row presents the results when all three terms are present.
 Interestingly, the coefficient on lagged consumption growth actually increases, to about 0.06, when we control for the other two terms.
 But this is still easily in the range of estimates from 0.0 to 0.1 that Havranek, Rusnak, and Sokolova (2017) indicate characterizes the micro literature.

 The crucial point to note from the frictionless model is the very small values of the ’s.
-Even the version of the model including all three explanatory variables can explain only about 2 percent of the variation in consumption growth—around the maximum degree found in the above-cited work of Dynan (2000).

 Our results here might seem to be at variance with the ‘excess sensitivity’ literature, with prominent contributions for example by Souleles (1999), Johnson, Parker, and Souleles (2006), and Parker, Souleles, Johnson, and McClelland (2013).
 That literature finds a number of natural experiments in which microeconomic consumers’ spending growth is related to changes in their income that, in principle, they could have known about in advance (see also work by Kueng (2012), who finds similar results).